systemd/systemd/docs/CODING_STYLE.md

   p = foobar_unref(p);
   ```

-  which will always work regardless if `p` is initialized or not,x and
+  which will always work regardless if `p` is initialized or not, and
   guarantees that `p` is `NULL` afterwards, all in just one line.

 ## Error Handling